CITM-UPC/ManteGameMaker/README.md

 - Drag and Drop .fbx files to load them.
 - Drag and Drop texture files to the fbx already loaded in the fbx files to add the texture.
 - GameObject Hierarchy
+- F to watch selected GameObject
+- BackSpace to delete selected GameObject